We recently completed research about wedding planning persona to help us identify with the user we’re designing product for.

 • User interview

-At preliminary, we collecting datas and do quantitative analysis from internal data, including google analytics and internal databases.
+When we started the research we didn’t know much about the Bridestory’s target audience.
+The first step was to understand the basics and nothing is more basic than demographics.
+We collecting datas and do quantitative analysis from internal data, including google analytics and internal databases.
 This stage aims to build an initial hypothesis on the persona classification in Bridestory.

 To determine and validate